OpenGov/py_cache_manager/README.md

 By default all caches will auto save when 10k change occur in 60 seconds, 10 changes occur in 300 seconds (but after 60 seconds), or 1 change occurs within 900 seconds (after 300 seconds).
-This behavior can be changed b instantiating an AutoSyncCache from the autosync submodule.
+This behavior can be changed by instantiating an AutoSyncCache from the autosync submodule.

 ## Dependencies